-If you still have a 9 to 5 job, becoming a professional trader in your spare time can be quite a challenge.
-Pursuing the goal of quitting your day job to become a profitable trader often seems like an unrealistic task for most people.
-But there are certain steps that can help you improve your trading while working 9-5 and finding time for hobbies and your family at the same time.
+If you still have a 9 to 5 job, becoming a professional trader in your spare time can be quite a challenge as I know from experience.
+Pursuing the goal of quitting your day job to become a profitable trader often seems like an unrealistic task for most people but there are certain steps that can help you improve your trading while working 9-5 and finding time for hobbies and your family at the same time.

 Here are our top 13 steps and tips that will help you improve your trading while still working in your regular 9 to 5 job: